Simon-0000/ESP32s3-hal/components/CommonInterfaces/readme_CommonInterfaces.md

 <b>Parameters:</b>
 <ul>
-<li>other -- pointer to a EnableableSmart that will provide its state variable which will be used as the state variable</li>
+<li>other -- pointer to a EnableableSmart that will provide its state variable which will be referenced in the new EnableableSmart instance</li>
 </ul>

 #### ```esp_err_t start()```